LiamPattinson/ultramat/README.md

 ```

 As the first dimension is the 'fast' dimension with column-major ordering, it was deemed
-innappropriate to prepend new dimensions to the beginning.
+inappropriate to prepend new dimensions.
 Instead, new dimensions are _appended_
 onto the shape of column-major objects.
-One way to think of this is that,
-in both cases, `x` is a (3,3) matrix.
+Consider that, in both cases, `x` is a (3,3) matrix.
 In the row-major case, `y` is a stack of 5 (3,3) matrices.
 However, in the col-major case, `y1` is a stack of 3 (5,3) matrices, while `y2` is a stack of
 5 (3,3) matrices as expected.